 and the heaviest basket. ]

-Complex review of the theories about the Mérode Triptych might be found in the catalogue of an exhibition “The Master of Flémalle and Rogier van der Weyden”, ed. by S.Kemperdick and J. Sander (2009).
+Complex review of the theories on the Mérode Triptych may be found in the catalogue of an exhibition “The Master of Flémalle and Rogier van der Weyden”, ed. by S.Kemperdick and J. Sander (2009).